 - Immediacy and permanence (social media can be modified permanently).

-Even more than with traditional media, with social media, “The medium is the message,” as Marshall McLuhan said in “Understanding Media.”
-The media no longer only represents all technological extensions of man, as the researcher prophesied, but also all social extensions of man.
+Even more than with traditional media, “The medium is the message” holds true with social media, as Marshall McLuhan said in “Understanding Media.”
+The media no longer represent only the technological extensions of man, as the researcher prophesied, but also the social extensions of man.

 Danah Boyd and Nicole Ellison attempted to define social networking sites in 2007 as: “We define social networking sites as web-based services that allow individuals to: